We have published quite a few articles on growing mustard microgreens. The reason is we keep finding cool ones to grow.

 We have never seen such a difference between growing method as in the following photos.

-Sure, we have seen microgreens grown under the dome be much taller and straggly.
+We have seen microgreens grown under the dome be much taller and straggly.
 But never such a delay in color.

 Under the Lights They Go